 If passed into law, the bill would add a category called Middle Eastern or North African (MENA) to the Uniform Racial Classification Act.
 Whenever a state agency is required by law to compile or report statistical data using racial or ethnic classification, the amended law says they must use MENA in addition to White, Black or African American, American Indian or Alaska Native, Asian, Native Hawaiian or Other Pacific Islander.

-The bill was introduced in February after a years-long CBS 2 investigation that revealed the devastating impact of data not being collected on this group by federal or local governments.
-For instance, during the height of the pandemic, Arabs were among those dying at high rates, but CBS 2 found city and state agencies did not have a separate category tracking this information like they do for other groups.
+The billafter a years-long CBS 2 investigation that revealed the devastating impact of data not being collected on this group by federal or local governments.
+For instance, during the height of the pandemic, Arabs were among those dying at high rates, but city and state agencies did not have a separate category tracking this information like they do for other groups.
 Therefore, organizations struggled to obtain funding for resources.

-The need for a MENA category was also underscored in a recent study from the University of Illinois Chicago.
+The need for a MENA category was also underscored in a.
 The report detailed how Arab Americans across Chicagoland experience discrimination and inequities in all areas of life.
 But the authors said because their experiences are not quantified, this group is not being served by organizations and government agencies.

-Local governments have pointed to a lack of a MENA category in the Census when asked why they have not created their own.
-It would also require a new state law to change government databases and systems at the local level.
+of a MENA category in the Census when asked why they have not created their own. to change government databases and systems at the local level.

 The decades-long fight for a category on the state and federal level has been spearheaded by activists, researchers and local community organizations like the Illinois based non-profit Arab American Family Services.